rexkim1020/anam-vii-avionics/README.md

 | Board | 2-layer, 80 × 100 mm | 2-layer, 80 × 100 mm |
 | Reverse-polarity protection | 2 × AO3401 P-MOSFET | removed (see below) |
 | Outcome | premature pad ignition; parachute did not deploy | **nominal flight** |

+¹ The Rev 2 schematic in this repository specifies a **WT61**.
+The ordered WT61 units did not arrive before the build, so the board flew with a spare **WT901** left over from Rev 1.
+The two WitMotion modules share the same UART interface and pin order, so the substitution was a drop-in; the schematic symbol was never updated to match.
+Firmware targets the WT901.

 ### Power architecture